Out of personal experience, Chris writes practical and helpful articles about how to make items and accomplish tasks.

-- Use a wide shallow stroke on the side opposite your turn while leaning slightly away from the way your are turning.
+- Use a wide shallow stroke on the side opposite your turn while leaning slightly away from the way you are turning.
 Be careful, it is easy to capsize with this method.
 It is worth practicing in shallow water, because it is a very effective way to turn a kayak.

-Five Insights into Kayak Ownership
+Five Insights Into Kayak Ownership

 - Shorter kayaks are more maneuverable.
 Longer kayaks glide through the water easier.

 - Recreational kayaks will have a larger cockpit for ease of entry and exit.
-Touring kayaks have a smaller cockpit so that a water shedding skirt can be attached for rough water.
+Touring kayaks have a smaller cockpit so that a water-shedding skirt can be attached for rough water.

 - How will you use the kayak?
 Is it simply for floating on a lake while you sip tea?
 This is fine, but you may not want to purchase an expensive touring kayak.
 A nice recreational kayak, such as the one in the video, would work just fine.
 The kayak in the video is a 14-foot Wilderness Systems Pungo.

 - Will you be paddling on lakes only?
 In that case, a longer (14 feet and up), narrower kayak will glide through the water with ease.
 On the other hand, if you will be spending time on rivers, shorter kayaks (14 feet and under) will respond much more quickly than longer kayaks.
-But for lakes, my 17 foot, Current Designs Storm is a dream.
+But for lakes, my 17-foot, Current Designs Storm is a dream.

 - I am fond of 14-foot kayaks for general use on lakes and rivers.
 They are long enough to glide well and short enough to respond quickly for turning.
 This is my personal opinion.